fastfetch-cli/fastfetch-wiki/Modules/Bluetooth.md

 The BSDs walk the Netgraph Bluetooth device list with `bt_devenum()`; FreeBSD adds `bt_devremote_name_gen()` for the remote name, NetBSD uses `dev->devname` directly.
 Battery, type and connection state are all left at their defaults, the device type is hard-coded to the classic bit and the signal quality to "unknown", and `showDisconnected` is ignored.
+Netgraph carries BR/EDR only, so `showType` is a plain gate: with the classic bit off, `bt_devenum()` is not called at all.

 Haiku asks `Bluetooth::LocalDevice::GetLocalDevice()` — the *local* adapter — and reports it as the single device in the list, with the device class dumped by `GetDeviceClass()`.
-Remote devices are not enumerated at all.
+Remote devices are not enumerated at all, and the device class is a BR/EDR concept, so `showType` gates the whole backend in the same way: with the classic bit off, the list stays empty.